 Questions raised by Ranbir Kapoor’s recent screen image

-However, Lahri does believe in Ranbir’s skill as an actor and says he could prove himself in the role.
-Sometimes when an actor plays against what people expect from them, it can work if they add depth and control to the character.
+However, Lahri does believe in Ranbir’s skill as an actor.
+He says Ranbir could make the role work through his performance.
+When an actor goes against what people expect of them, it can be successful if they show depth and control in the part.

 Casting debate and the value of a fresh face

-This idea is part of a larger conversation in the film industry about typecasting (always having actors play the same kind of roles), actor branding, and what the audience is expecting.
-When making big movies about myths, many viewers feel there needs to be a good balance between having famous actors and keeping the truth of the character.
+This idea is part of a larger conversation in the film industry about typecasting (always having actors play similar roles), how actors build their public image, and what audiences expect.
+For big adaptations of ancient myths, a balance between a famous actor and making sure the character feels true to the story is important to many viewers.

 Star-studded cast and what to expect from the film

-Ramayana: Part I will be released for Diwali in 2026, and Part II will be released for Diwali in 2027.
-Those making the movie are presenting these two parts as a huge, worldwide event which will depend on both the famous actors and impressive filmmaking.
+Ramayana: Part One will be released for Diwali in t2026, and Part Two for Diwali in 2027.
+The people making the movie are presenting it as a huge, worldwide event that will depend on the popularity of the actors and the grand scale of the filmmaking.

 What Lahri’s comments mean for audience expectations